Why Does My Cat's Tail Vibrate?

 Anxiety

 Excitement can be both positive and negative.
 If a cat has reason to be anxious, vibrating their tail can be a sign they are in a state of anxiety.
-There are many stress factors which can affect cats, much of them related to their feline instinct.
+There are many stress factors which can affect cats, many of them related to their feline instinct.
 For example, cats are creatures of routine.
 If something disturbs this routine, it can cause them stress.
 This can be as seemingly insignificant as changing their food or very disruptive such as moving home.
+Similarly, the introduction of new pets or unfamiliar visitors can create a stressful environment for them.

 Aggression